shyliaievoleg/chartio-hugo/README.md

 ## Editing CMS fields
 The Netlify CMS configuration is located in public/admin/config.yml.
 This is where you will configure the pages, fields, posts and settings that are editable by the CMS.

+- to start using CMS on local server, go on http://localhost:1313/admin paste site URl https://chartio-hugo.netlify.com/ and authorize.
+- or go to CMS https://chartio-hugo.netlify.com/admin.

 Find out more in the [Netlify CMS Docs](https://www.netlifycms.org/docs).